SSL Security Certificate

 Google’s Chrome Browser is now listing all unencrypted sites as explicitly “Not Secure”, with its latest release of Chrome 68.
-Websites now display a “Not Secure” image in the address bar of sites not using SSL (HTTPS).
+Websites now display a “Not Secure” image in the address bar of sites not using a SSL Security Certificate (HTTPS).

 AFTER Adding SSL

-SSL/HTTPS is a form of web encryption that secures the connection between the user and the site they are visiting.
+SSL/HTTPS (via SSL Security Certificate) is a form of web encryption that secures the connection between the user and the site they are visiting.
 Websites and ad networks served without encryption are vulnerable to malware injection, a common tactic for low-level cybercriminals.

 As we’ve been announcing, Chrome’s design shift is the latest move in a multi-pronged push by Google for more encryption on the web.
 Google has also subtly boosted SSL enabled sites in search rankings since 2014, a significant incentive for webmasters to adopt the protocol.

 Regardless of whether your site deals in credit card or other sensitive data, Google has made the determination that they are moving forward with the stance of SSL throughout the WWW.
 The remaining major browser makers (Firefox, IE, Safari) are following suit.

 We at MHS are all for security, we are not big fans of how Google is attempting to force it, but they are driving the proverbial bus.
 If someone comes to your site and their browser announces that your site is not secure, will they leave??